PNNL-Comp-Mass-Spec/GlyQ-IQ/Readme.txt

 The first step is to create the Peaks.txt file using HammerOrDeconSimplePeakDetector.exe which you can find at bin\DeconPeakDetector
+To retrieve the required DLLs, run batch file _GetDLLs.bat in that directory

 This file contains peak lists for each mass spectrum, i.e. the mass and intensity values for each isotopic species above a computed noise threshold.